ivy-llc/ivy/docs/overview/glossary.rst

         A wrapper function around native compiler functions, which uses lower level compilers such as XLA to compile to lower level languages such as C++, CUDA, TorchScript, etc.

     Graph Compiler
-        Tracers map the high-level computational graph coming from frameworks to operations that are executable on a specific device.
+        Graph Compilers map the high-level computational graph coming from frameworks to operations that are executable on a specific device.

     Ivy Tracer
         Ivy's Tracer creates a graph as a composition of functions in the functional API in Python.